How To Choose New Flooring Like A Pro!

 Stainmaster® Brand Update

-Every flooring dealer I recommend must pass my own special set of rules and requirements to be listed in my directory.
+This is yet another reason why I created my own preferred list of locally-owned carpet and flooring stores to recommend to my readers.
+Every flooring dealer I recommend must pass a special set of rules and requirements to be listed in my directory.
 You deserve to be treated with respect, get a fair and square deal and enjoy first class customer service before, during and after the sale.

 Carpet Measuring Experience